 Nutrition and Cancer: Clear Liquids and Full Liquids

-You may have some side effects during your cancer treatment, such as loss of appetite.
-To help you deal with the side effects, you may need to take different kinds of liquids for different reasons.
-You will need to drink fluids for nourishment, to quench your thirst, or to settle your stomach.
+You may have some side effects during your cancer treatment, such as nausea or diarrhea.
+To help you deal with the side effects, you may need to limit your diet for shore amounts of time.
+You will still need to drink fluids for nourishment, to quench your thirst, or to settle your stomach.
 There are two general types of liquids: clear and full.
+Don't limit yourself to liquids unless your doctors tell you to do so.

-Clear liquids are helpful for many of the side effects of cancer.
-They may be very helpful if you have these side effects:
+Clear liquids may be very helpful if you have these side effects:

 Loss of appetite